This week I want to get a little more sophisticated.

 What Are KPIs?

-There's a whole bunch of different KPIs that you could incorporate into your business but the key word in the abbreviation is key.
+There's a whole bunch of different KPIs that you could incorporate into your business but the keyword in the abbreviation is key.
 Meaning that you should focus more on indicators that highlight the performance of the main drivers of your business.

 What KPIs Should You Use?

 - Footfall Conversion Rate: footfall is a measurement counting the volume of people entering the store and the conversion rate calculates how many of those people make a purchase.
 Footfall tends to be measured within larger organisations as there's more data to work with but it doesn't hurt to give it a go.
-Average conversion rate tend to range anywhere between 4% and 8%, this could be a lot higher if you could track not only purchases made from in-store customers but customer who decided to make a purchase online after visiting the store.
+Average conversion rates tend to range anywhere between 4% and 8%, this could be a lot higher if you could track not only purchases made from in-store customers but customers who decided to make a purchase online after visiting the store.

 - Total Sales By Time: this KPI is the most important of them all, it simply tracks your total value in sales, of which you can decide whichever time period you wish to monitor (could be calculated on an hourly, daily, weekly, monthly, quarterly or annual basis).
 This KPI can give you insight into your best performing times or seasons.
 This could also come in handy to make financial forecasts too.

 - Average Order Value: Another important KPI for retailers of all sizes.
-The calculation is simply the value of total sales divided by the quantity of purchases.
-This will give you an insight into whether you're up-selling techniques (could be influenced by your stores team or via visual merchandising) are working when comparing two periods together.
+The calculation is simply the value of total sales divided by the number of purchases.
+This will give you an insight into whether you're up-selling techniques (could be influenced by your store's team or via visual merchandising) are working when comparing two periods together.
 The fashion industry average differs by country, by device and also when comparing online vs offline but typically sits around the £60 mark when averaging everything out.
 You could also extend this KPI to measure items per order too!

 - NPS: You may have seen this term floating about as this KPI is heavily used throughout many industries now.
-It stands for Net Promoter Score and it measures the customers experience by asking the question; how likely are you to recommend [your brand] to a friend, family member or colleague?
+It stands for Net Promoter Score and it measures the customer's experience by asking the question; how likely are you to recommend [your brand] to a friend, family member or colleague?
 The answer is scored on a scale of 0-10 (0 being not at all likely and 10 being extremely likely.
 Here's where it gets a little complex; the customers that score you between 0 and 6 are called Detractors, meaning that they are unhappy customers and could well tarnish your brand through negative word-of-mouth.
-Scores of 7 and 8 are called Passive customers, whom are satisfied but not enthusiastic and are vulnerable to competitive offerings.
+Scores of 7 and 8 are called Passive customers, who are satisfied but not enthusiastic and are vulnerable to competitive offerings.
 Scores of 9 and 10 are your evangelists (referred to as Promoters) — they will likely spread their positive experience via word-of-mouth and happily refer people.
 Again, this KPI can be used by any size retailer that cares about their customers' experience.